aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-files-fileinfo/_index.md

 ---
-title: How to Add Folder to Zip Using Aspose.Zip for .NET – Compress Files with FileInfo
+date: 2026-07-18
+description: Learn how to add folder to zip and add files to zip using Aspose.Zip for .NET.
+This step‑by‑step guide shows how to compress files with FileInfo in ASP.NET projects.
+images:
+- /net/file-compression/compress-files-fileinfo/og-image.png
+keywords:
+- add folder to zip
+- how to create zip archive
+- add files to zip
+- asp.net zip compression
+- asp.net file compression
+lastmod: 2026-07-18
 linktitle: Compress Files using FileInfo
+og_description: Add folder to zip using Aspose.Zip for .NET.
+Learn how to create zip archive, add files to zip, and compress folders efficiently in ASP.NET.
+og_image_alt: 'Developer guide: Adding folder to zip archive with Aspose.Zip in .NET'
+og_title: Add Folder to Zip – Compress Files with Aspose.Zip for .NET
+schemas:
+- author: Aspose
+  dateModified: '2026-07-18'
+  description: Learn how to add folder to zip and add files to zip using Aspose.Zip
+    for .NET.
+This step‑by‑step guide shows how to compress files with FileInfo in ASP.NET projects.
+  headline: Add Folder to Zip Using Aspose.Zip for .NET – Compress Files with FileInfo
+  type: TechArticle
+- description: Learn how to add folder to zip and add files to zip using Aspose.Zip for .NET.
+This step‑by‑step guide shows how to compress files with FileInfo in ASP.NET projects.
+  name: Add Folder to Zip Using Aspose.Zip for .NET – Compress Files with FileInfo
+  steps:
+  - name: Set Up Your Document Directory
+    text: 'First, define the folder that holds the source files.
+Replace the placeholder with the absolute or relative path on your system: > **Pro tip:** Use `Path.Combine` to build paths in a cross‑platform way.'
+  - name: Open a Zip File for Writing
+    text: 'Create a `FileStream` that points to the output zip file.
+The stream is opened in **Create** mode, which overwrites any existing file with the same name:'
+  - name: Prepare `FileInfo` Objects for Each Source File
+    text: '`FileInfo` gives Aspose.Zip direct access to the physical files on disk.
+      Create one instance per file you want to compress: > **Why use `FileInfo`?**
+      It avoids loading the entire file into memory, which is especially helpful for large files.'
+  - name: Create the Archive and Add Entries
+    text: 'The `Archive` class is Aspose.Zip''s core object that represents a zip container in memory.
+Instantiate an `Archive` object, then call `CreateEntry` for each `FileInfo`.
+The first argument is the name the file will have inside the zip, the second argument is the source `FileInfo`: The `CreateEntry` m'
+  - name: Save the Zip Archive with Desired Encoding
+    text: 'Finally, persist the archive to the `FileStream` you opened earlier.
+Here we use ASCII encoding for entry names, but you can switch to UTF‑8 if your filenames contain non‑ASCII characters: When the `using` blocks exit, the streams are automatically closed and the zip file is ready for use.'
+  type: HowTo
+- questions:
+  - answer: No single‑call method exists, but enumerating files with `DirectoryInfo` and adding each via `CreateEntry` achieves the same result efficiently.
+    question: Can I add an entire folder to a zip archive in a single call?
+  - answer: Yes, you can set a password on the `Archive` object before saving to encrypt the entire archive.
+    question: Does Aspose.Zip support password protection?
+  - answer: The library processes files larger than 4 GB and can create archives exceeding 10 GB without loading the whole archive into memory.
+    question: How large a zip file can Aspose.Zip handle?
+  - answer: Absolutely.
+Aspose.Zip supports .NET 5 through .NET 10, covering all current
+      LTS releases.
+    question: Is the API compatible with .NET 6 and .NET 8?
+  - answer: You can choose `CompressionLevel.NoCompression`, `Fast`, `Normal`, or `Maximum` to balance speed and size.
+    question: What compression levels are available?
+  type: FAQPage
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to add folder to zip and add files to zip using Aspose.Zip for .NET.
-This step‑by‑step guide shows how to compress files with FileInfo in ASP.NET projects.
+tags:
+- compress files
+- Aspose.Zip
+- .NET file compression
+- zip archive
+title: Add Folder to Zip Using Aspose.Zip for .NET – Compress Files with FileInfo
+url: /net/file-compression/compress-files-fileinfo/
 weight: 11
-url: /net/file-compression/compress-files-fileinfo/
-date: 2026-02-28
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Add Folder to Zip Using Aspose.Zip for .NET
+# Add Folder to Zip Using Aspose.Zip for .NET

 ## Introduction

-If you need to **create a zip archive** programmatically, Aspose.Zip for .NET gives you a clean, high‑performance API that works in any .NET (including ASP.NET) application.
+If you need to **add folder to zip** programmatically, Aspose.Zip for .NET offers a clean, high‑performance API that works in any .NET (including ASP.NET) application.
 In this tutorial we’ll walk through compressing files with the `FileInfo` class, show you how to **add files to zip**, and explain why this approach is ideal for modern .NET projects.
-We’ll also cover how to **add folder to zip** so you can bundle whole directories in a single step.
+We’ll also cover the exact steps to **add folder to zip** so you can bundle whole directories in a single operation.
 Let’s get started!

 ## Quick Answers
 - **What is the easiest way to create a zip archive?** Use Aspose.Zip’s `Archive` class together with `FileInfo` objects.